-I am happy to announce the availability of alpha release of our new product Percona XtraDB Cluster.
-Percona XtraDB Cluster is High Availability and Scalability solution for MySQL Users and based on Percona Server 5.5.20.
+I am excited to announce the availability of the GA release of our new product Percona XtraDB Cluster.
+Percona XtraDB Cluster is a High Availability and Scalability solution for MySQL Users and is based on Percona Server 5.5.20.
 With this release we make clustering very easy and affordable for everyone.
 You can convert your existing […]